egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 ### Git

-I put this out of dotfiles as git is essectial to do any further steps.
+I put this out of dotfiles as git is essential to do any further steps.
 Later we will update `.gitconfig` to be in synch with our dotfiles repo.

 ```bash
 wget https://raw.githubusercontent.com/egel/dotfiles/main/configuration/.gitconfig -P ~/